oursky/android-widgets/README.md

   }
 }
 ```
-Next, edit `build.gradle` under your app, add to dependencies:
+Next, edit `{app}/build.gradle`, add dependencies:
 ```
 dependencies {
   ...
   implementation 'com.github.oursky:android-widgets:0.0.1'
 }
 ```
 Replace `0.0.1` with the latest version.
-For a list of version, check the [releases](https://github.com/oursky/android-widgets/releases)
+For a list of version, check the [releases page](https://github.com/oursky/android-widgets/releases).

 Now you should be able to use the widgets directly.
+See here for a [list of widgets](widgets/src/main/java/com/oursky/widget).